 We choose some cheeses to sample with the bread Preston bought at the bakery and set up a little table of the footpath.
 I am totally besotted with the ever-so-creamy Brillat-Savarin cow’s milk cheese laced with truffles.
 The Ossau-Iraty-brebis (a sheep’s milk cheese from the Basque country) goes so well with the dark cherry paste, and then there’s a delicious Sainte-Maure chèvre made with a straw through its centre to hold the log together in production.

 But I can’t give all the secrets away.
-You will just have to book a Baguette to Bistro tour and finish the walk yourself – next time you are in Paris.
+You will just have to book a Paris food tour with Context Travel and finish the walk yourself – next time you are in Paris.

 Tour courtesy of Context Travel